 Other parents draw a distinct line between their attitude toward your behavior and their love of you as their child.
-That's what unconditional love is, that pure love that comes despite behavior and circumstances.
+That’s what unconditional love is, that pure love that comes despite behaviors, little annoyances, and circumstances.
 Still, they need to provide you with rules to guide your behavior and start on the right path in life.

 So, how can you give your child the love they need without being too permissive?
 Here are some parenting tips for giving unconditional love:

 It’s very hard to love a romantic partner unconditionally.
 Life seems to get in the way so often.
 Other potential partners come along.
 Life can get so hectic that you lose sight of what your partner means to you.
 Besides all that, your partner isn’t perfect.
 No one is, and it doesn’t help matters when you push your expectations on them.